-- s_axi_aclk and mdc are only present if the Management type is set to AXI4-Lite - refclk is only present for GMII or RGMII and if the Shared Logic option "Include shared logic in core" option is selected.
+- s\axi\aclk is present only if the Management type is set to AXI4-Lite. - mdc is present if the Management type is set to AXI4-Lite and the core is generated with MDIO. - refclk is only present for GMII or RGMII and if the Shared Logic option "Include shared logic in core" option is selected.